codepath/web103_finalproject/milestones/milestone1.md

 ### 1. What went well during this unit?

-[My team partner and I were able to collaborate in a timely manner]
+[I was able to complete all tasks in a timely manner]

 ### 2. What were some challenges your group faced in this unit?

-[We had way too many ideas for just one project, and we had to cut them off]
+[I had to streamline my ideas into something practical]

 ### 3. What additional support will you need in upcoming units as you continue to work on your final project?

-[N/A]
+[I might need support with the github authentication]